The Bungle Bungles: Western Australia’s Hidden Secret

 Camping Grounds

-Two main campgrounds, Walardi and Kurrajong, provide basic facilities.
-These campgrounds offer a rustic experience under the stars.
-I stayed at Wilardi.
-They have toilets but otherwise you have to be self sufficient.
+Two main campgrounds, Walardi and Kurrajong, provide basic facilities and a rustic experience under the stars.
+There are toilets, but otherwise, you have to be self-sufficient.

 Hot Tip:

 I stayed at Walardi Campground, located at the south end of Purnululu National Park.
-I chose this spot because it’s close to the helicopter pad and the iconic domes.
-The domes are situated in the southern part of the park.
-On the afternoon I arrived, I visited Cathedral Gorge and completed several shorter walks.
+I chose this spot because it’s close to the helicopter pad and the iconic domes, which are situated in the southern part of the park.
+In the afternoon, I arrived, visited Cathedral Gorge, and completed several shorter walks.
 Unfortunately, I didn’t tackle the larger walk this time around.
 Hopefully, I can return with a hiking buddy one day to do it together.

 My helicopter ride was scheduled for the following morning.
-I opted for the 45-minute flight, and wow, it was an experience to remember.
-Although a bit expensive, I highly recommend seeing the Bungle Bungles from the air.
+I opted for the 45-minute flight; WOW! it was an experience to remember.
+Although expensive, I highly recommend seeing the Bungle Bungles from the air.
 The aerial view is simply breathtaking.
 Additionally, you can be airlifted into Piccaninny Gorge, stay the night, and hike out, which is another adventure I hope to try in the future.

-I later learned that the southern end of the park has better light in the morning.
-I wasn’t aware of this initially, but during my flight, I did witness some beautiful morning sights.
+I later learned that the park’s southern end has better morning light.
+I wasn’t aware of this initially, but I witnessed some beautiful morning sights during my flight.

-From Wilardi it is a short drive to the Northern walks.
-Remeber to time your walkes around Echidna Gorge when the sun comes through.
-When I went it was around midday.
+From Wilardi, it is a short drive to the northern walks.
+Remember to time your walks around Echidna Gorge when the sun comes through.
+When I went, it was around midday.
+Check at the visitors centre.

 Organized Camping

 For a more comfortable stay, consider organized camping tours.
 These tours include meals and guided hikes.
-The Bungle Bungle Wilderness Lodge offers eco-friendly cabins for a luxurious touch.
+The Bungle Bungle Wilderness Lodge offers eco-friendly cabins with a luxurious touch.

 Driving into the World Heritage Area